insanerwayner/misModules/readme.md

 Run the **Setup-misModules.ps1** Script with **Elevated Administrator Privileges**.
 This will copy the modules to your computer then walk you through storing your _encrypted_ passwords for the scripts.

-**Note:**

-When entering credentials for exchange don't forget the **domain\username**

-### Setup misExchange to Load on PowerShell Startup

-In order to get your **Remote PowerShell Exchange Session** activated you have to run the command
-`Import-Module misExchange -DisableNameChecking`.

-You can add this to your PowerShell Profile (after you have run **Setup-misModules.ps1**) by:

-- Open your Powershell Profile: `notepad $profile`
-- Add the line: `Import-Module misExchange -DisableNameChecking`
-- Save the File
-- Close and Reopen PowerShell

 ## Commands

 To get a list of commands for each module you can use: